swiftlang/swift-evolution/proposals/0117-non-public-subclassable-by-default.md

 it, it would be much more likely to slip through the cracks with an unsatisfactory signature.

-Method overriding is a very flexible and dynamic programming technique, but it poses a number of problems for library design.
+Method overriding is a very flexible programming technique, but it poses a number of problems for library design.
 A subclass that overrides methods of its superclass is intricately intertwined with it.
 The two systems are not composed, and their